yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">WHAT'S NEWS</font></span>
+### Jul., 2022
+* We got the Best Paper Awards for our paper titled "Exploring Performance Limits on Proactive Fair Scheduling for mmWave WLANs" in IEEE LANMAN 2022!

 ### Jun., 2022
 * We gave a lightning talk "Towards Efficient Distributed Simulation of Next-Generation Wireless Use Cases in ns-3", at ACM WNS3, virtual conference.